-The right e-commerce solution and a smart approach to integration lets you create a comprehensive self-service portal that enables your clients during every step of the purchasing process.
-Read on to find out how you can transform your customer care by using your B2B web store for customer self-service — without compromising on quality.
+The right e-commerce solution lets you create a comprehensive B2B self-service portal that enables your customers during every step of the purchasing process.
+In this blog, we’ll show you how you can transform your customer care by using your B2B web store as a portal for customer self-service — without compromising on quality.

 The most reliable way to ensure product data accuracy in your web store is to use product data from a single source of truth, such as your ERP or product information management (PIM) system.
 This makes it easier to manage and update all data at once, preventing you from displaying contradicting data in different locations.
 An e-commerce solution that provides seamless integration with ERP and PIM systems ensures that the customer portal always displays correct and up-to-date product specifications.